The Winter Cottage Throw is an easy crochet pattern. This crochet blanket is made with a super bulky weight yarn.

 Sl st – Slip stitch

 – Pattern is written in American English terms.

 – Ch 1 at beg of rnd does not count as sc.

 Row 1: Sc in the second ch from hook and in each ch each ch across.
 Turn.
 (85 sc)

 Row 2: Ch 1, ks in each stitch across including the final turning chain.
 Turn.
 (85 ks)

 Continue to repeat row 2 until Throw reaches 65 inches or the desired length.
 Fasten off, weave in ends.

-To make tassels, cut 16 in lengths of yarn.
-I used two strand of yarn for each tassel.
+Cut 16 in lengths of yarn.
+I used two strands of yarn for each tassel.

 Place tassels along the two ends of the throw beginning in the first stitch and then continuing in every second stitch.
 Once all tassels are attached, trim tassels to make an even fringe.